github/developer.github.com/content/guides/managing-deploy-keys.md

 * Machine user keys, like deploy keys, are usually not protected by a passphrase.

 #### Setup

-The setup process is basically the same as adding a new user:

 1. [Run the `ssh-keygen` procedure][generating-ssh-keys] on your server and attach the public key to the machine user account.
 2. Give that account access to the repositories it will need to access.
 You can do this by [adding the account as collaborator][collaborator] or [adding it to a team][team] in an organization.